 “Can we use this?”, asked the client when pointing to the two grease kettles during a recent commissioning visit, “without using this?”, when pointing to the two control panels.

-One morning, during the next commissioning visit, we turned the heating on at the Control Panel and nothing happened and then one of the staff told us that all the manual valves were closed and they only open them when the automatic valves that they feed open, instead of leaving them permanently open and relying on the automatic valves to do their job.
+One morning during the next commissioning visit, we turned the heating on at the Control Panel and nothing happened.
+The staff then told us that they were keeping the manual valves closed and only opening them when the automatic valves that they feed open.
+This was instead of leaving them permanently open and relying on the automatic valves to do their job.

-Going back to 1990, our first foray into process automation was started by a somewhat fiery boss.
-“I want automation!” he demanded, “I don’t care what it does, I just want the plant to look like the most technically advanced that there it to make us stand out from the competition!”
+Back in 1990, our first foray into process automation was started by a somewhat fiery boss.
+“I want automation!” he demanded, “I don’t care what it does.
+I just want the plant to look like the most technically advanced that there it to make us stand out from the competition!”
 Sometimes management or salespeople demand added value but they don’t necessarily understand how to do it.

-Recently, we were told by a company in the Midlands, “We buy in tanks for our plant and the first thing we do is remove the load cells”.
+Recently, a company in the Midlands told us, “We buy in tanks for our plant and the first thing we do is remove the load cells”.
 Presumably, they had a bad experience with automation.

 The problem is that we look at automation in an emotional way.
 On the one hand, we get excited and enthusiastic by it and can see its potential as a highly visible way to add value.
 Think of the number of pictures one sees of factory robots on car assembly lines.
 On the other hand, it frightens us, partly because an invisible fault can shut down a plant that is fine in every other respect.
 A loose wire in a control panel can stop a changeover valve working, leading to a cooling circuit pumping into a heating circuit.
 A missing minus sign or overflowing data variable can plunge a self-guided missile or rocket into the Atlantic Ocean.